The project has been completed. It established a financing model for energy efficiency projects by means of local approaches in Poland and Hungary.

-The ALLIES concept brings three pillars together with explicit regional focus:
+The ALLIES concept combined three pillars with an explicit regional focus:

-Our concept builds on the REEG model of regional energy efficiency cooperatives as it has been developed by B.A.U.M. e.V. with governmental support.
-There are more than a thousand energy cooperatives in Germany to operate renewable energy installations, but they rarely focus on energy savings.
-Applying the REEG concept, their scope can easily be widened to include energy efficiency.
-Good guidance is available: www.reeg-info.de
+The concept is based on the REEG model (Regional Energy Efficiency Cooperatives), which was developed by B.A.U.M. e.V. with the support of the German Government.
+There are over a thousand energy cooperatives in Germany operating renewable energy systems, but they rarely focus on energy savings.
+By applying the REEG concept, their scope of action can easily be extended to include energy efficiency.

 Funding: 529,999 €